qrti/shrink/README.md

 - - -

-#### execute
+### execute
 change directory
 `$ cd ~/shrink`

 make script executable once
 `$ chmod 755 shrink.sh`
+**or**
+`$ chmod a+x shrink.sh`

 execute script
 `$ sudo ./shrink.sh`

 - - -

-#### remarks
+### remarks
 \- use this script completely at your own risk

-\- needs a real or VM linux desktop system with hard disk and card reader
+\- runs on physical or virtual Linux desktop systems

 \- cannot handle NOOBS images

 \- do not shrink images to minimum, otherwise they won't start on your Raspberry, especially Raspbian Full *Desktop* images need some extra space, about >= 250 MB are advised, Raspbian *Lite* images might be more moderate

 \- when starting from a shrinked SD card for the first time, expand the filesystem to fill its space

 by raspi-config
 `sudo raspi-config` -> *Expand Filesystem*
 `sudo reboot`
+**or**

-**or** from command line
+from command line
 `sudo raspi-config --expand-rootfs`
 `sudo reboot`

 \- the script is 'half automatic', meaning at one point it will start GParted on desktop and guide you what to do

+\- progress display of 'fill empty space' may not end at 100 % exactly because of difficult file system overhead calculation, nevertheless space will be filled correctly

 \- the script was developed and tested on a VirtualBox Windows host with Linux Mint guest

 \- inspired by
 [http://www.aoakley.com/articles/2015-10-09-resizing-sd-images.php](http://www.aoakley.com/articles/2015-10-09-resizing-sd-images.php)